Fentanyl is a highly potent opiate analgesic.

 The U.N. has reported that Canada has the highest per capita consumption of opioids in the world.
 The death toll of the opioid crisis has risen dramatically for the past several years, rising from around 3,000 in 2016 to almost 4,000 in 2017.
 That year, opioid-related deaths were more common than any other cause of death in the 30- to 39-year-old demographic.
 72% of opioid-related deaths in 2017 involved fentanyl or related substances, such as carfentanil, an even stronger analogue.

-The crisis can be traced back to the 1990s, when prescribing practices for opioids changed dramatically.
+We can track the crisis back to the 1990s, when prescribing practices for opioids changed dramatically.
 Purdue Pharma began aggressively promoting oxycontin, an opiate painkiller.
 Up until this point, opioids were usually only used to treat debilitating, chronic pain and in cancer treatment.
-However, Purdue’s strategy incentivized doctors to prescribe OxyContin for much milder pain.
+However, Purdue’s strategy incentivized doctors to prescribe Oxycontin for much milder pain.
 Purdue’s reporting on the drug dramatically understated its potential for overdose and addiction.
 By the time they plead guilty to charges of misleading the public in the U.S. in 2007, oxycontin and other opiates had already flooded North America.

 Response to Fentanyl Threat